 Diuretics may increase your risk.

-Too many clothing layers contributes to loss of sweat and dehydration.
+Too many clothing layers contribute to the loss of sweat and dehydration.

-Average intake for water is 3.7 L per day for guys, and 2.7 L for women.
+The average water intake is 3.7 L per day for guys and 2.7 L for women.

 All fluid sources count toward this total, not just water.

 It is important for athletes to prevent water losses greater than 2% of weight and also to restore lost electrolytes.

 Measuring body weight changes before and after workouts is an easy method to estimate your hydration status.

 Each pound lost is the equivalent of about 16 ounces of water.

 If you calculate the sweat rate, you can better calculate the fluid needs.

 Urine color is another thing you can look at to watch hydration levels.
 But this is more subjective.